d-spence/flash-quiz/readme.md

 # Flash Quiz

 A digital flash card quiz program.
-It loads the questions from a csv-like file and will display a random card with the answer hidden until the user interacts.
-It keeps displaying new questions until user-interaction.
+It loads the questions from a csv-like file and will display a random card with the answer hidden until the user interacts with it.
+It continues displaying new questions until the user exits.
 There are two versions available: A terminal-based script that runs in Python and a web app.

 ![Flash Quiz running in the terminal](example.png)